 Right.
 Um, I’ve not seen a state have that level of requirement.
 However, it doesn’t mean it’s not there because we it’s not there.
 I just haven’t seen it.

 Liath: Another thing to consider in the context of a teletherapy is that, um, remote crisis management can be hindered.
 If in, in certain instances, if you don’t have the correct identification information for.

 The client, right?
 Yeah.
 Um, so that’s, that’s one element to, to consider, but if you do have, for example, there, you know, correct address and emergency contact, uh, those potential issues of not having their authentic identity, um, are, are fairly well mitigated.

 Roy: Yeah.
 Yeah, I agree.
 Great.
 Okay.
 Hopefully that was, I mean, it’s a, it’s not a pat answer, but hopefully that was that’s answers your question or give you the guidance you need.

 Evan: use coupon code PCT, plus all one word to get one month free with a yearly subscription to office hours.

 Get expert answers for your tech questions live and up-to-date.

-Subscribe to Office Hours for answers to your questions at the next session:
+Subscribe to Solo Practice Care to get access to Office Hours for answers to your questions at the next session: